 Intention to grow and benefit a business

-Qualifying for EIS relief includes a new “intention to grow and benefit a business” hurdle.
-This hurdle won’t concern genuine businesses, who will clearly comply.
-However, it is not known how HMRC will deploy this new weapon.
+Qualifying for EIS relief includes a requirement of an “intention to grow and benefit a business”.
+It is not known how HMRC will deploy this weapon.

-- Gannons worked with an app developer seeking EIS investment to enable it to become one of the leading providers of download games from the app stores.
+We worked with an app developer seeking EIS investment to enable it to become one of the leading providers of download games from the app stores.
 EIS status for the business was obtained despite the licence fee income.
 The business raised £5 million via EIS.

-- We worked with a technology company seeking both UK and US investors in structuring the deal to offer the EIS investment to the UK investors only
+We worked with a technology company seeking both UK and US investors.
+We structured a deal to offer the EIS investment to the UK investors only.

-- Gannons was instructed to review a situation where an EIS compliance statement was rejected for inclusion of a put-option
+We reviewed a situation where an EIS compliance statement was rejected for inclusion of a put-option.